Copyright Kevin Deldycke <kevin@deldycke.com> and contributors.

 - tables drawn with Unicode box characters (``β``, ``β``, ``β``, β¦), whose

-The :class:`AccessibleOption` collapses both concerns into a single
+The :class:`AccessibleOption` collapses these concerns into a single

 ``--accessible`` switch (also driven by the ``ACCESSIBLE`` environment variable),